Aysgarth Falls Walk

 Also nearby is the village of Castle Bolton where you can visit the 14th century Bolton Castle.

-Head east along the river on our Wensleydale Walk and you can visit Redmire Force Waterfall and the vilage of Wensley, which gives its name to the dale of Wensleydale.
+Head east along the river on our Wensleydale Walk and you can visit Redmire Force and the vilage of Wensley, which gives its name to the dale of Wensleydale.